SuccessionLink/docs/source/index.html.md

 ownership_percentage     | The percent ownership for this user.
-If unsure default to 100% percent_commission_based | Percentage of revenue that is commission based percent_fee_based        | Percentage of revenue that is fee based avg_client_age           | (Optional) Average age of clients num_clients              | (Optional) Number of cliens num_employees            | (Optional) Number of employess
+If unsure default to 100% percent_commission_based | Percentage of revenue that is commission based percent_fee_based        | Percentage of revenue that is fee based rqi                      | Quality of client relationships (RQI) provided by Practice Intelligence avg_client_age           | (Optional) Average age of clients num_clients              | (Optional) Number of cliens num_employees            | (Optional) Number of employess